Simumatik/smtk_draco/README.md

 * Add a Github Actions workflow for [cibuildwheel](https://github.com/pypa/cibuildwheel) to create wheels for more platforms and Python versions
 * Add proper unit tests
-* Add an enum for the glTF mapping functions
+* Add an enum for the glTF helper functions (see common.pxi)
-* Refactor smtk_draco.pyx (e.g. move the Decoder and Encoder to separate sub-packages etc)